yiluwusbu/DEVFUZZ/README.md

 ### Insert Model into the Database
 go to **afl-proxy/aplib/hw_model.cpp** to register the devide model.
 Examples can be found in this file.

+## Collect Code Coverage
+We use gcov to collect code coverage.
+Please refer to [linux-gcov](https://github.com/yiluwusbu/DEVFUZZ/tree/master/afl-proxy/linux-gcov) for details.

 ## Cite

 ```